-Why, oh why didn’t I try this one before??
-Hearty beef ragù covered in a creamy layer of crispy crusted mac ‘n’ cheese!
-Hmmmm…. ultimate comfort food!
+Why, oh why, didn’t I try this one before??
+Hearty Bolognese Sauce covered in a creamy layer of crispy crusted mac ‘n’ cheese!
+Hmmm…. ultimate comfort food!

 I followed the suggestion to make a double portion as it was advertised by Daniel Gritzer of seriouseats.com as an epic vegetarian sauce.
 Continue reading “Mushroom Ragù and Creamy Polenta Lasagna”